denten-books/plain-text/1-chapter.md

 media and personal activity trackers), we are increasingly faced with a host of conflicting choices.
 When building systems that give form to human experience, should we privilege agency or efficiency, privacy or connectivity, elegance or complexity?
 These are not choices that can be left to a calculator.
-Systems, in themselves, do not contain values.
+Systems, left to their own devices, cannot produce values.
 Rather, values are imposed from without.
 The question then becomes one of ends and means.
 A calculator is most "efficient" when operating on binary data.
 Efficiency and complexity are goods for the task of calculation.
+Humans prefer to manipulate texts and images.
 A democratic vision of a just society places value on open deliberation and consensus building.
-Humans prefer to manipulate texts and images.
-Undeniably, computers participate in social transformation: used to make war and to create art.
+Undeniably, computers participate in social
+transformation: used to make war and to create art.
 What are our machines optimized for?
 The passive voice points to the root of the problem.
 A computational mechanism that extends agency should embody values that correspond to the agent of the action.
+In other words, we must be able to project our values through the machine, and not the other way around.
+What seems like a technologically determined inevitability is often simply the projection of values from without.
+It is social and political, not technological determinism.

+[^ln1-notquite]: To what extent a personal computer is a Turing machine is matter of contention.
+The Turing machine is a *thought experiment* that imagines a machine.
+The PC is a machine emulating the thought experiment.
+See
+@putnam_representation_1988, 121-5; @chalmers_does_1996; @petzold_code:_2000.
+A
+more detailed discussion follows in 1.2.

+[^ln1-kant]: Or at least proceeding as if one has agency to structure one's own experience, despite the overwhelming evidence for determinism.

+## 1.2 Metaphor Machine

 To confront the computer as a *literary* device, optimized for symbolic exchange, one must first understand its peculiar relationship to universal Turing machines.
+And to understand the history of the Turing machine, we must see it in a wider cultural context, beyond journals of mathematics where it was first discussed.
+In what follows, I shall draw two, as yet unexplored, lineages that lead to Turing's seminal essay on computable numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, noticing the physical similarities between Turing's design a number of concomitant developments in printing and communication technologies of the time.

+### 1.2.1  What It Is

 More than any other mechanism, the Turing machine defined the very limits of computation.
-Since its inception, the Turing machine has remained a controversial construct.
-At the heart of the controversy lies a paradox that among other goings, separates the theoretical discipline of computer science from the applied practice of electrical engineering.
+Yet it is also a source of considerable debate, misunderstanding, and controversy, because it poses a fundamental  paradox.
 Turing imagined his machine as a physical mechanism solving a theoretical problem.
-Actual computers, in turn, simulate a hypothetical Turing machine.
-Computation therefore emerges as a figure stuck in the loop between the ideal and the physical worlds.
-It is part real mechanism and part unattainable idea.
+Actual computers, in turn, simulate hypothetical Turing machines.
+You can see how this may get confusing.
+Computation emerges as a figure stuck in the loop between the ideal and the physical worlds.
+It is part real mechanism and part unattainable idea; part physics and part metaphysics.
 The indeterminacy of computation blurs the boundaries between hardware and software.
-And no matter how hard computer science tries to escape into the realm of pure mathematics, the limits of physical engineering pull it back to the sphere of the applied.
+And no matter how hard computer science tries to escape into the realm of pure mathematics, the limits of physical engineering pull it back to the sphere of the applied.[^ln1-cs]

-In his seminal 1937 paper on computable numbers, Alan Turing, then a student at King's College, did a strange thing for a mathematical journal.
+In his seminal 1937 paper on computable numbers, Alan Turing, then a student at King's College, proposed a peculiar solution to appear in mathematical journal.
 He imagined a mechanism that solves a theoretical problem.
 What that problem was (in the field of elementary number theory) is not as important as how he proposed to solve it.
-"We may compare a man in the process of computing a real number to a machine that is only capable of a finite number of conditions," he wrote [@turing_computable_1937, 231].
-Turing suggestively asked his reader to compare computation, a human mental process, to the mechanical action of a machine.
-As Charles Petzold explains in his book-length annotation on Turing's paper, Turing "makes reference to 'states of mind' that are analogous to machine states" [@petzold_annotated_2008, 67].
-But the analogy itself is controversial.
+Turing begins suggestively: "we may compare a man in the process of computing a real number to a machine that is only capable of a finite number of conditions." [@turing_computable_1937, 231].
+In effect, he asks his readers to compare computation, a human mental process, to the mechanical action of a machine.
+As Charles Petzold explained it in his book-length annotation on Turing's paper, Turing "makes reference to 'states of mind' that are analogous to machine states" [@petzold_annotated_2008, 67].
+But the analogy itself leads to contention.
 Neither mathematicians nor cognitive scientists agree on the extent to which states of mind can be compared to discrete machine states.

-Turing further imagined a machine "supplied with a 'tape' (the analogue of paper) running through it, and divided into sections (called 'squares') each capable of bearing a 'symbol'" [@turing_computable_1937, 231].
-Much like a movie reel, the tape moves through the machine one section at a time.
+Turing further imagines a machine "supplied with a 'tape' (the analogue of paper) running through it, and divided into sections (called 'squares') each capable of bearing a 'symbol'" [@turing_computable_1937, 231].
+Much like a movie reel, the tape moves through the mechanism one section at a time.
 At each point only one section bearing one symbol can be said to be "in the machine."
-"We may call this square the 'scanned square,'" Turing wrote,
+"We may call this square the 'scanned square,'" Turing writes,

 > The symbol on the scanned square may be called the "scanned symbol."
 The
 > "scanned symbol" is the only one of which the machine is, so to speak,